 UNEP’s Regional Seas Programme plays a critical role in shaping the Blue Economy by supporting member states with policies, strategies and frameworks for sustainable ocean management; Encouraging regional partnerships and programmes in protecting the marine environment and funding and capacity building initiatives to support Contracting Parties improve their management of marine resources, including training on sustainable fisheries, marine spatial planning, and ecosystem-based management.
 They also promote marine spatial planning (MSP) to balance economic activities (e.g., fishing, shipping, and tourism) with conservation.
 Sustainable fisheries initiatives help improve fish stock management and combat illegal fishing.

-Selected examples to exemplify the Regional Seas work with regards to ocean governance
+Selected examples to exemplify the Regional Seas work with regards to blue economy

-• Permanent Commission of South Pacific Regional Review: Ocean Health for Ocean Wealth – Seascape Mapping of Sustainable Blue Economy in Pacific SIDS – provides an overview of the current status, trends, potential and prospects for SBE across the Pacific Islands Region.
+- Permanent Commission of South Pacific Regional Review: Ocean Health for Ocean Wealth – Seascape Mapping of Sustainable Blue Economy in Pacific SIDS – provides an overview of the current status, trends, potential and prospects for SBE across the Pacific Islands Region.
+It is intended as an information resource to support UNDP, the governments of Pacific SIDS, development partners, the private sector and other stakeholders in developing sustainable blue economies.

 Science, Policy, and Partnerships